Wander Franco Player Props: Rays vs. Mariners

-Wander Franco -- with an on-base percentage of .244 in his past 10 games, 101 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays versus the Seattle Mariners, with Bryce Miller on the mound, on June 30 at 10:10 PM ET.
+On Saturday, Wander Franco (batting .195 in his past 10 games) and the Tampa Bay Rays play the Seattle Mariners, whose starting pitcher will be George Kirby.
+First pitch is at 7:15 PM ET.

-He strung together two hits (going 2-for-5 with a triple and two RBI) in his last appearance against the Diamondbacks.
+He collected two extra-base hits in his most recent appearance (2-for-6 with a double, a triple and two RBI) against the Mariners.

 Wander Franco Game Info & Props vs. the Mariners